kabuto-sh/proposals/KAP/kap-10.md

 - [Hashgraph Online](https://www.hashgraphonline.com/)
 - [Kabuto Name Service ("KNS")](https://kabuto.sh/)

+# Risks
+ - .bit TLD was established by Namecoin https://www.nfthistory.org/wiki/.bit_Domains.
+It is not currently a registered TLD in the IANA registry and does not function without a chrome extension.

 ## Copyright / License

 This document is licensed under the Apache License, Version 2.0 -- (<https://www.apache.org/licenses/LICENSE-2.0>)